Foundation for Africa: Relief supplies

 The food, cloth, medicine and present division is the permanent program of the foundation.
 With key partners the foundation is able to place particular emphasis to special problems.
 In 2005, Richter Gedeon PLC. provided 2.5 tonnes of contraceptive (Postiner).
 The foundation with UNDP could to forward to the hundreds thousands of women who have been sexually abused and who wants to prevent the unwanted pregnancy.
 In recent years, many tasks have been carried out by the Foundation staff.
 These include: ad hoc humanitarian projects, opening advocacy offices, AIDS prevention.

 In 2008-2009, the foundation sent to eastern Congo 1,000 tons of food, clothing, medical supplies, and started a catering program in Muganga's refugee camps where 1200 children live.
 The foundation donated medicines, drugs, emergency equipment for more than five health centers and hospitals, which are located in rural areas and in the capital.

 Activities in Hungary

 From 12 to 14 September 2014, the 4th African Days program was held in the Millenáris Sporttelep in Budapest, attracting more than 1000 visitors.

-On 17 and 18 June 2015, the Hungarian-African Innovation and Business conference was held at the MOM Park in Budapest.
+On 17 and 18 June 2015, the Hungarian-African Innovation and Business conference was held at MOM Park in Budapest.

 In 2015, Vízibility, a one-day event, was held to raise awareness of the water problems of the African continent.
 At the event, Sena Dagadu, the Hungarian pop band Irie Maffia's lead singer, gave a concert.